Positional Therapy for Sleep Apnea: Does it Work?

 Even though the research is promising, I have a few reservations.
 The first is that positional therapy requires consistent effort.
 There’s a risk of falling back into old habits, especially if the device or method used is uncomfortable.

-I’ve also read that some people find it hard to adjust to new sleep positions, particularly if they’ve been back sleepers for most of their lives.
+I’ve also read that some people find adjusting to new sleep positions hard, particularly if they’ve been back sleepers for most of their lives.

 Lastly, for those with severe OSA, positional therapy might not be enough.
 It’s most effective for mild to moderate cases.